OpenRoberta/openroberta-connector/README.md

 #### Automatically

 TravisCI automatically generates installers for Linux, Windows and OSX when a tag is created.
-These are added to a release draft for the tag.
+These are added to a GitHub Releases draft for the tag.

 #### Manual